Lawyers are ready to help during these stressful times. Schedule your consultation >

 Neither Tennessee nor West Virginia have a law that requires a landlord to return a tenant's security deposit within a set time period.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified rent and security deposits lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local rent and security deposits attorney to discuss your specific legal situation.
+Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.